 1 – Setting Your Budget Sets The Stage

 Moreover, your budget will set the stage for everything when choosing the perfect wedding venue.
 Here, you can separate fantasy from reality.
 Distribution of your finances can either make your wedding or break it.
 Always make sure to approach this planning thoughtfully.

-Also, you should bear in mind that some venues require that you rent the furniture and decorations, too.
+Also, you should remember that some venues require you to rent the furniture and decorations, too.
 If you want to save money, be sure to do some research and check if you have to pay for other things.

 2 – Venue Type and Location